Policy Evaluation during a Pandemic: Application: Effects of Shelter-in-Place Orders on Covid-19 Cases and Travel

-\subsection{Data}
+Our first set of results come from analyzing state-level data.
+We consider a period early in the pandemic --- March 10, 2020 to May 1, 2020 --- when a large number of states implemented shelter-in-place orders.

+\subsubsection{Data}

-We consider a period early in the pandemic --- March 8, 2020 to April 20, 2020 --- when a large number of states implemented shelter-in-place orders.
-We follow \citet{dave-friedson-matsuzawa-sabia-2020} in terms of definitions of shelter-in-place orders and the timing of implementation across states.
-In order to facilitate estimating conditional treatment assignment probabilities, we assign states into ``groups'' on the basis of the timing when they adopted a shelter-in-place order.
-And, in particular, we assign states that adopted a shelter-in-place order within a five day window, starting on March 18, into the same group.
-For example, California was the first state to implement a shelter-in-place order on March 19; Illinois and New Jersey followed on March 21, and New York on March 22.
-These form a group of states that we refer to as the March 18 group.
-Fifteen other states adopted shelter-in-place orders between March 23 and March 27 and form the group that we refer to as the March 23 group.
-We include five such groups total as well as an untreated group of ten states that did not adopt a shelter-in-place order over the time period that we consider.
+We follow \citet{dave-friedson-matsuzawa-sabia-2021} in terms of definitions of shelter-in-place orders and the timing of implementation across states.
+In order to facilitate estimating conditional treatment assignment probabilities, we assign states into ``groups'' on the basis of the timing when they adopted a SIPO.
+And, in particular, we assign states that adopted a SIPO within a five day window, starting on March 19, into the same group.
+For example, California was the first state to implement a shelter-in-place order on March 19; Illinois and New Jersey followed on March 21; New York on March 22; and Connecticut, Louisiana, Oregon, and Washington on March 23.
+These form a group of states that we refer to as the March 19 group.
+Sixteen other states adopted shelter-in-place orders between March 24 and March 28 and form the group that we refer to as the March 24 group.
+We include four such groups total as well as an untreated group of ten states that did not adopt a shelter-in-place order over the time period that we consider.